Skip to Main Content Skip Table of Content

 Web Vitals JS

-Watch the video above on how to set up web vitals JS alongside the codelabs.
+Watch the video above on how to set up web vitals JS (Tutorial I use previously to monitor).

 When I start collecting the RUM data.
-I know exactly the issues I have, & opportunities to improve my web performance like which selectors cause the layout shift & which is the LCP element.
+I know exactly the issues I have, & opportunities to improve my web performance like-

 Data studio show the highest Metric values by debug target for LCP